mgravell/DraftBlogs/Pipelines/Part2.md

 - for short strings, even if the *worst case* doesn't fit, it might make sense to *calculate* the actual length to see whether it will *actually* fit in the available space, and if so: use a fast path
 - in the multi-block case we need to think about whether the last character at the end of one block might span two blocks; do we only write entire characters, or do we track the intermediate state?

+Which are all good reasons why we shouldn't normally expect to have to write our own string encode methods; it turns out that strings are actually really awkward!

+The one thing we still might want to do is to tell the pipe that we've finished sending - essentially closing the pipe in such a way that the *reader* knows that no more data should be expected; fortunately, this is simple:

+    writer.Complete();

+It has been a long journey, but we've looked the fundamentals of creating a pipe and writing to it with the `IPipeWriter` API.
+We've introduced `Memory<T>` and `Span<T>`, and seen how to work with them.
+And we've put some data into a pipe for a receiver to consume.
+In the next part, we'll look at *consuming* data from a pipe.